UnbendableStraw/samsungnosnooping/README.md

 You can also look into something like a PiHole that blocks  ALL ads on your entire network without having to set up each device!
 Check out https://reddit.com/r/pihole for more info

+If your router supports blocking domains (possibly under parental controls) you can block them from there.
+If you can only block one, your best bet is `ads.samsung.com`

 This page was made because the previous guide's list of domains hasn't been updated in quite some time.

 If you want to help put a stop to this abusive practice, hit them where it hurts and spread the news!
 Don't buy their crap.